libvips/libvips/_posts/2019-11-29-True-streaming-for-libvips.md

 write buckets using http `GET` and `POST` requests to addresses like `http://johnsmith.s3.amazonaws.com/photos/puppy.jpg`.

-Processing an image with a system that works in whole images, like ImageMagick, happens like this:
+Processing with a system that works in whole images, like ImageMagick, happens like this:

 ![Processing with image-at-a-time systems]({{ site.baseurl }}/assets/images/magick-s3.png)